Last Updated on August 5, 2022

 MAM enables efficient remote app management so IT administrator doesn’t have to be in possession of the device to troubleshoot it.
 The other benefits of mobile application management are a one-time setup and minimal IT admin intervention with no steps needed by the end-users.
 MAM can help to simplify the process of mobile application management for all types and sizes of enterprises.

 What is Mobile Application Management (MAM)?

 Mobile application management (MAM), or mobile app management, often refers to software tools and services capable of distributing and managing apps on mobile devices without having to manage the entire device.
-Features include installing, deleting, and updating the applications on corporate and personal smartphones and tablets.
-In addition, MAM is also capable of managing the app licenses, setting up restrictions to installing third-party or personal apps and configuration settings to comply with corporate security policies within the management system.
+Features include installing, deleting, and updating applications on corporate and personal smartphones and tablets.
+In addition, MAM is also capable of managing the app licenses, setting up restrictions to installing third-party or personal apps, and changing configuration settings to comply with corporate security policies within the management system.

 IT teams can obtain precise control over applications on many types of devices with MAM while minimizing the impact on the end user’s experience.
 Without violating the users’ privacy rights or personal property, IT admins can customize and perform stage rollouts to update Android/iOS apps based on various business needs.
-For example, you can update your company apps on your employees’ devices remotely via staged rollout feature.
+For example, you can update your company apps on your employees’ devices remotely via the staged rollout feature.
 In that case, you can select a specific percentage of your choice to release an app update and gradually increase the percentage over time until 100%.

 Moreover, protecting your fleet of devices against unforeseen technical errors is essential to updating apps on company devices.
 MAM also allows businesses to have their own in-house app library.
-IT admins can quickly replace malfunctioning apps with “Forced Installation” without any end user permission needed.
+IT admins can quickly replace malfunctioning apps with “Forced Installation” without any end-user permission needed.
 As for unmanned devices, updates and downloads can be done remotely so technicians aren’t required to travel onsite.

 MAM vs MDM: Are they different?